Author Guidelines

 Literature Review

-- Summarise the key features of the existing literature.
+- Summarize the key features of the existing literature.

 - Identify the existing gap in the literature and how your study fills such a gap.